Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Additional Experimental Results

 When the masks of the current and previous gradients are the same, the correlation still tends to be weaker.
 As we know, $c_t^* = \frac{\Cov(g_{\text{new}}, g_{\text{old}})}{\Var(g_{\text{old}})}$.
 Even if $\Cov(g_{\text{new}}, g_{\text{old}})$ does not decrease, the variance $\Var(g_{\text{old}})$ increases in sparse training, leading to a decrease in $c_t^*$.

 Apart from the analysis above, we also do some experiments to demonstrate that the gradient changes faster as the sparsity increases.
 To measure the rate of change, our experiments are described below.

+\textbf{Correlation over the course of training:} We also analyze the gradient correlation during the standard training of sparse ResNet-50 on CIFAR-100 using RigL.
+The results are summarized in Figure~\ref{fig: grad cor rigl}, where the blue curves represent the gradient correlation of dense training (0\% sparsity) and the pink curves denote the correlation of sparse training, i.e., RigL.
+As we can see, the correlation between dense and sparse training is close.
+For 80\% sparsity, sparse training tends to have a lower correlation compared to dense training, especially in late training stages.
+For 90\% and 95\%, sparse training also gives lower relevance than dense training, and the differences become larger with increasing sparsity.

-We begin with fully-trained checkpoints from ResNet-50 on CIFAR-100 with RigL and SET at 0\%, 50\%, 80\%, 90\%, and 95\% sparsity.
+\textbf{Correlation of the fully-trained model:} We begin with fully-trained checkpoints from ResNet-50 on CIFAR-100 with RigL and SET at 0\%, 50\%, 80\%, 90\%, and 95\% sparsity.
 We calculate and store the gradient of each weight on all training data.
 Then, we add Gaussian perturbations (std = 0.015) to all the weights and calculate the gradients again.
 Lastly, we calculate the correlation between the gradient of the new perturbed weights and the old original weights.

 As we know, there is always a difference between the old and new weights.
 If the gradients become very different after adding some small noise to the weights, the new and old gradients will tend to have smaller correlations.
 If the gradients do not change a lot after adding some small noise, the old and new gradients will have a higher correlation.
 Thus, we add Gaussian noise to the weights to simulate the difference between the new and old gradients.
 As shown in Table~\ref{subtb: corr}, the correlation decreases with increasing sparsity, which indicates a weaker correlation in sparse training and supports our claim.